1st Workshop on

 Motivation

 The lack of training data—especially high-quality data—is the root cause of poor language model performance for many languages.
-One obstacle to improving the quantity and quality of available text data is language identification (LangID or LID).
-Lang ID remains far from solved for many languages.
-Several of the commonly used LangID models were introduced in 2017 (e.g. fastText and CLD3).
+One obstacle to improving the quantity and quality of available text data is language identification (LangID or LID), a task which remains far from solved for many languages.
 The aim of this shared task is to encourage innovation in open-source language identification and improve accuracy on a broad range of languages.

 All accepted authors will be invited to contribute a larger paper, which will be submitted to a high-impact NLP venue.